BioSchemas/bioschemas.github.io/tutorials/howto/howto_new_profile_version.md

 ## 2. Create a new profile crosswalk

-A profile crosswalk is a spreadsheet with the Schema.org fields to be considered together with cardinality, marginality, suggested controlled vocabularies and examples.
+A profile crosswalk is the cornerstone of Bioschemas profile development.
+It is a spreadsheet with the Schema.org fields to be considered together with cardinality, marginality, suggested controlled vocabularies and examples.
 It is not a regular spreadsheet but one with a template and some predifined functionalities.
+It is then translated into strcutured data so that the Bioschemas web site is automatically updated.

 A new profile is commonly based on the previous one so the easiest way to start is from the previous version.

 * Go to the GDrive and navigate to the folder Specifications
 * Locate and open the folder corresponding to the profile you want to update, in our example it is the ScholarlyArticle folder